Amar Choudhury

 Amar Choudhury (1897 – 30 August 1948) was an Indian film actor, director, editor and writer.
+He acted in all of the films that he wrote and directed.
 He wrote and directed Jamai Shashthi in 1931 produced by Madan Theatre Limited, credited as the first Bengali talkie.
-He acted in this film too as in all of the films written and directed by him.
 It was released on 11 April 1931 at Crown Cinema Hall in Calcutta in the same year as Alam Ara, the first Indian talkie was released.